Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Washington State's games this season have gone over 53.5 points six of 10 times.
+- Washington State and its opponents have gone over the current 52.5-point total in six of 10 games this season.

 Washington State Stats and Trends